RonniedeTal/maquetacion-flex/readme.md

 This repo is for practicing a little bit of flex-box using html and css

 ## Technologies
--HTML
+.HTML
--CSS
+.CSS

 ## Requirements
--Create a github repo
+.Create a github repo
--Responsive App
+.Responsive App

 ## Install
 Using bash